 2. Form an orderly line when boarding, and let passengers exit first.
 When the doors to a bus, train or ferry slide open, always let the passengers inside exit first before attempting to board yourself.
 Stand on either side of the doors to let passengers exit – do not block their way and do not attempt to board the vehicle until everyone that needs to get off has done so.

 3. Do not block the doors.
 This can disrupt the ingress and egress flow of passengers.
 If you are in an overcrowded train or bus and you happen to be standing at the doorway and people also need to get out, step out of the vehicle to let passengers out and then step back.

 5. Pay your fare; don’t fare evade; don’t tailgate another passenger through a fare gate.
 You are stealing from everyone if you do not pay your transit fare and give yourself a free ride.
-If you do, we hope you get caught and fined!
+Not cool.

 6. Have your fare ready before you walk towards a fare gate or a bus door.
 If you cannot find it right away, do not hold up other passengers – step to the side and let others board first.
 Help make transit become more efficient.

 7. One seat per person is common etiquette, especially when nearly all of the seats are occupied.

 8. Seats are for your bottoms only.
 Keep your dirty shoes away from the seats – do not rest your feet on them.